BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

   name: webhook
   protocol: TCP
 ```
-And why do i use 80 not 443?, for not double encrypt, because in Haproxy it redirected requests to HTTPS, so extra SSL is not necessary and may increase extra CPU load.
+And why do i use 80 not 443?, for not double encrypt, because in Haproxy it redirected requests to HTTPS, so extra SSL is not necessary and may **increase extra CPU load**.

 #### Ingress workflows:
 - Ingress has routing rules to service